 High School Student Resume Example

+Also, note that the resume has a summary that focuses on the student's skills that are the best match for the job they are applying for.
 This way, the employer can see at a glance why the applicant would be a good candidate for the job.

 High School Student Resume Example